 - Prolotherapy to reduce pain and restore function to ligaments, tendons, and joint cartilage

-- trigger point injections to reduce pain, restore flexibility and function
+- trigger point injections to

 - platelet rich plasma injections to reduce pain and restore function, regrow partially torn ligaments and tendons